 Again, in Home Designer Pro, remember to place a check in Build Roof Planes before clicking OK.

 Now that you have regenerated your roof, you will need to modify this room created with room divider walls so that it does not generate a ceiling over the room, allowing your structure to appear as though just the roof juts out over the area.

 The Home Designer Pro version of the software, which allows for manual editing of roof planes, does not require creating a temporary room unless you would like to utilize the automatic roof tools for this process.

 To remove the ceiling

-- On the General panel, let's use the Room Type drop down menu to select the Slab option.
+- On the General panel of the Room Specification dialog that opens, use the Room Type drop-down menu to select the Slab option.

-- On the Structure panel, increase the Finished Ceiling to 194", uncheck Flat Ceiling Over This Room, check Use Soffit Surface for Ceiling, and be sure to leave Roof Over This Room checked.
+- On the Structure panel, uncheck Flat Ceiling Over This Room, check Use Soffit Surface for Ceiling, but be sure to leave Roof Over This Room checked.

 - Click OK to apply these changes and close the dialog.

-- Finally, take another 3D Camera view to see the results.
+- Finally, take another Camera view to see the results.